dmetal23/PrimerProject/README.md

 ## PrimerProject
 A cgi-bin driven web application that uses BASH commands to consume file information.

+## Project Summary Status
+The project is complete and fulfills all of the project requirements.

 ## Activity Log

 09/07/16 - Setup the BASH environment on my Windows home computer using the CSUN SSH Server.